Best Recumbent Exercise Bikes Under $600

 The seat is quite similar to an office chair.
 It isn’t the most comfortable, but it’s adjustable and will do a decent job for most.
 The console of the SF-RB4850 displays time, RPM, speed, distance, total distance and calories along.
 It also has 24 workout programs to help you get fit, though there isn’t any sort of Bluetooth or online connections to keep long-term track of it.

-The SF-RB4850 costs a decent price of $370.
+The SF-RB4850 costs a decent price.
 It comes with the standard Sunny Health & Fitness warranties of 3 years on the frame and 180 days on the parts.
 For the price, this is actually a pretty good choice for people who are looking for a quality machine that doesn’t need everything under the sun.

 - Good Value for Money, Solid Monitor, Variable Resistance